-Tonight, attend a performance at the Teatro de la Zarzuela, Madrid’s home of zarzuela, an indigenous Spanish form of opera and dance (to be confirmed; program to be announced early 2019).
+Tonight, attend a performance of Doña Francisquita at the Teatro de la Zarzuela, Madrid’s home of zarzuela, an indigenous Spanish form of opera and dance.

 This morning, visit one of the world’s greatest art collections – the Museo del Prado.
 Opened in 1819 to display the royal collection of paintings, sculpture and decorative arts, the Prado houses the world’s largest collection of Spanish paintings featuring works by Velazquez, El Greco and Goya, as well as an extensive display of Italian and Flemish works.

 Enjoy lunch in one of the city’s traditional restaurants before an afternoon at leisure.

 Following a talk on tonight’s performance, celebrate the conclusion of the tour with a special farewell lunch with Mairi and fellow travellers.
 The remainder of the afternoon is at leisure.

 Tonight, attend a performance of Richard Strauss’s ‘last operatic venture’, Capriccio, at the Teatro Real.
 Conducted by Asher Fisch, this production stars the Swedish lyric soprano Malin Byström as Countess Madeleine and the Austrian bass-baritone Josef Wagner as the Count.